GEANT/geant-argus/docs/source/architecture.rst

 RabbitMQ exchange for updates to alarms.
 It then fetches the alarm's data from the AlarmsDB and transforms the alarm into an incident.
 It creates a new incident or updates an existing incident for the alarm in Geant Argus.
 Periodically it performs a full synchronization to ensure consistency between the two databases.
-It uses the
-`Argus API <https://argus-server.readthedocs.io/en/latest/reference/api.html>`_ to update incidents.
+It uses the :argus:`Argus API <reference/api.html>` to update incidents.
 It only updates incidents on the Argus side, AlarmsDB is considered the source of truth for alarms.